rahulraopune/Snowden2.0/Argument Mining/README.md

 **Approach :**

-We choose combined features from POS Tag vectorizer and Tfidf vectorizer for our classification model.
-We choose those because the POS Tag features along with Tfidf yielded good results (F1 Score).
-We trained our classification model with training data and later predicted with validation data (used cross validation for accuracy).
-We tried with several classification models such as knn, n-grams, random forest, SVM and many other models.
-Finally, we concluded with SVM as it is powerful and yielded good results on validation set i.e.,F1 Score of 0.54 with cross validation.
+We choose combined features from Parts-of-Speech (POS), TAG vectorizer and TF-IDF vectorizer for our classification model.
+We used cross-validation on the training set to do model selection and tune the Hyper-parameters.
+We also tried the generation of feature vectors on every combination of POS, TAG, Tf-IDF, Spacy and Universal Sentence Encoder (with and without pre-processing and normalization).
+Then we performed cross-validation on several classification models such as KNN, Perceptron, Neural Networks, Logistic Regression, Random Forest, SVM and Decision Tree using every combination of the above mentioned feature vectors.
+Finally, we chose the POS and TAG features along with TF-IDF and concluded that taking SVM as a classifier model yielded good results on validation set i.e., F1 Score of 0.54

 **1. Features used in POS vectorizer :**